 Which People "Fall for" Reverse Psychology?

 People who have a laid-back, relaxed personality don't fall for reverse psychology.
 The reason is that they're less likely to feel reactance.
 So, who does feel reactance and respond by doing the opposite of what is demanded?
-Typically, people who are irritable, stubborn, or overly emotional are more likely to be fooled by reverse psychology.
+Typically, people who are irritable, stubborn, or overly emotional are more likely to be persuaded by reverse psychology.

-Also, because children's cognitive development is less advanced than adults, they may not be able to pick up on clues that someone is using reverse psychology on them.
+Furthermore, because children's cognitive development is less advanced than adults, they may not be able to pick up on clues that someone is using reverse psychology on them.
 Teens may have the cognitive ability, but because they're so focused on asserting their independence, their reactance may be so strong that they still do the opposite of what is demanded.

 How To Use Reverse Psychology

 Knowing the steps of how to use reverse psychology is simple.
 All you have to do is demand something that's the opposite of what you want.

 However, there are things you can do to make it work better.
 Here are a few tips: